-During the course of 2023-24 our main risks were financial and reputational risks, including procedures not being followed, protection of our information including risk from cyberattack and loss of knowledge due to Commission and staff turnover, as a result of a number of key staff contracts coming to an end.
+During the course of 2024-25 our main risks were financial and reputational risks, including procedures not being followed, protection of our information including risk from cyberattack and loss of knowledge due to Commission and staff turnover, as a result of a number of key staff contracts coming to an end.
 One risk which continues into 2024-25, relates to the development of a new website and notification management system, the present contract was extended until 2026 when the contract will be terminated, and a new website has to be developed.
-The Secretary and a number of Commissioners left the organisation in December 2023, with the loss of corporate and parading knowledge, this had been mitigated against with the temporary upgrade of some staff members, the completion of relevant recruitment procedures and intense training during the final quarter of the year.